 To the right of the headline, you will see the list icon with a plus sign, click to add it to your list of Favorite Ideas.

 Headlines with questions are usually more clickbaity.
 Content answering a certain question is more engaging (especially those how-tos), and has a higher chance of getting into Featured Snippets.
 With this in mind, you should definitely be looking up common questions people are asking on your topic.
 In the Cards view you can sort out questions with specific question words if you want to adjust your pieces of content for a particular search intent.

 The list icon is the same as in the Headlines section, pick the lines you like and add them to your Favorite Ideas.

 The search terms that are frequently queried along with the analyzed topic can help to unravel user intent.
 Address these searchers’ afterthoughts in your content to increase its relatability and get a chance to earn higher search engine rankings, or click on a related keyword to regenerate the Topic Research for it.
 This kind of browsing might come in handy when you are trying to produce ideas with a blank mind.

 Store Your Favorite Content Ideas

 When you have hunted and gathered enough topics to shape up your content plan, proceed to the Favorite Ideas tab.
 This is where all of the subjects that you have added, with the list icon, are stored.
 You can sort them by potential resonance (number of backlinks); by type (headlines or questions); by topics and subtopics; or by search volume.
 To export the list of your ideas as an excel file simply click on the Export to XLS button located in the top right of the table.

 A good plan is half of the job done, but you still need to manage your content.
 No worries, SEMrush has your back.
-Learn how to kick your blog up a notch with the help of our toolkit!
+Learn how to build your content strategy using our Content Marketing Platform!